Tethers & Jacklines

-Jacklines should be as strong as the safety harness since the strain on them is greater.
+Jacklines should be at least as strong as your safety harness since the strain on them is greater.
 They are commonly made from nylon webbing treated to resist UV degradation, but nylon stretches too much, allowing too much range of motion when crewmembers are clipped to it.

 Therefore, we recommend either using low-stretch braid like V-12 or Amsteel, or polyester webbing jacklines from West Marine (which are easier on your feet than stepping on round line, and won’t roll under your feet and knock you off balance).
 Any of those alternatives will dramatically reduce the distance that the jacklines can be pulled off-center, which can contribute to keeping your crew on deck where they belong.

 I sail in coastal and offshore races regularly on my Cal 40 and an Antrim 27 sportboat, and our jacklines are polyester webbing.
 Because this stuff is stretchy, we run a purchase system of AmSteel Dyneema loops and cinch the after end up tight.
 This system has worked well for keeping my crew onboard.

-Be sure that your tether isn’t so long that you could get thrown overboard while you’re clipped onto something.
-ISAF includes this warning in Section 5.06.6 of the Offshore Special Regs: “Warning - a safety line and safety harness are not designed to tow a person in the water and it is important that the shortest safety line length possible be used with a harness to minimize or eliminate the risk of a person's torso becoming immersed in water outside the boat, especially when working on the foredeck.
-One meter safety lines or the midpoint snaphook on a 2m line should be used for this purpose.
+Be sure that your safety tether isn’t so long that you could get thrown overboard while you’re clipped onto something.
+World Sailing includes this warning in Section 5.06.6 of the Offshore Special Regs: “Warning - a safety line and safety harness are not designed to tow a person in the water and it is important that the shortest safety line length possible be used with a harness to minimize or eliminate the risk of a person's torso becoming immersed in water outside the boat, especially when working on the foredeck.
+One meter safety lines or the midpoint snap hook on a 2m line should be used for this purpose.
 The diligent use of a properly adjusted safety harness and the shortest safety line practicable is regarded as by far the most effective way of preventing man overboard incidents.”